 We have just learned the sad news of the untimely passing of Debby Garrison.
-We will pass along news as it becomes available.
+Anyone with any information, please contact us.

 Michael Brin passed after a short battle with cancer on April 14, 2014.
 Mike was born in Scotland and grew up in Connecticut, eventually moving to coastal Maine and the New Hampshire area.
 Mike worked in real estate in general contracting.